-You can choose to create a database as part of the database software deployment, as described in "Oracle RAC Database Management Styles and Database Installation", or you can choose to only deploy the database software, first, and then, subsequently, create any database that is meant to run out of the newly created Oracle home by using DBCA.
+You can choose to create a database as part of the database software deployment, or you can choose to only deploy the database software, first, and then, subsequently, create any database that is meant to run out of the newly created Oracle home by using DBCA.
 In either case, you must consider the management style that you plan to use for the Oracle RAC databases.

 For administrator-managed databases, you must ensure that the database software is deployed on the nodes on which you plan to run the respective database instances.
 You must also ensure that these nodes have access to the storage in which you want to store the database files.
 Oracle recommends that you select Oracle ASM during database installation to simplify storage management.
 Oracle ASM automatically manages the storage of all database files within disk groups.
-If you plan to use Oracle Database Standard Edition to create an Oracle RAC database, then you must use Oracle ASM to store all of the database files.